wasuaje/kube-test/README.md

 # Kube-test

-This is a personal kubernetes test stack made to put practice some knowledge
+This is a personal kubernetes test stack made to put practice some knowledge.
+It includes a fork of [heapster!](https://github.com/kubernetes/heapster/blob/master/docs/influxdb.md) to add a vanillay Grafana/influxdb stack to monitor the cluster

 **First steps**